wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Installed `kubectl` and `minikube` on my machine, hoping to explore Kubernetes hands-on as much as possible before my Raspberry Pi arrives next week.
 Having trouble with `minikube start` and my VirtualBox installation; using the embedded KataKoda on kubernetes.io

 **Thoughts:**

+---
+## Day 58, November 29, 2019

+**Today's Progress:** More _Kubernetes: Up and Running_ reading today; still reading through the high-level descriptions, and components.
+What I most have internalised is that Kubernetes implements an immutable 'snap shot' of an application + infrastructure.
+Immutability is achieved via containers / container images.
+Virtual Box isn't playing nice on my machine; I've scrapped it altogether for `multipass` - it just works!

+**Thoughts:** There will be so much to learn.